 BCaBA Supervisor Requirements Role BCaBA Supervisor is responsible for all services the BCaBA provides develops and signs a written contract with the BCaBA before the onset of the supervisory relationship (Note: Multiple supervisors at one organization must have a supervision contract that clearly details each supervisor's responsibilities, including the cases and settings in which the BCaBA will be observed.)
-Responsibilities documents ongoing supervision meetings with the BCaBA on the BCaBA Supervision Meeting Form maintains documentation of ongoing supervision in a way that demonstrates adherence to all of the requirements in this handbook and the Code ensures that their personal information and supervisory relationships are up to date in their BACB account BCBA certified or Qualifications a licensed or registered psychologist certified by the American Board of Professional Psychology in Behavioral and Cognitive Psychology who was tested in applied behavior analysis Relationships The supervisor may not be related to, subordinate to, employed by, or in a multiple relationship (e.g., personal or business) with the supervisee while providing supervision.
-Employment does not include compensation paid to the supervisor by the BCaBA for supervision services.
-Training Before providing any supervision, BCaBA Supervisors must have completed training based on the Supervisor Training Curriculum Outline (2.0) and uploaded it to their BACB account.
-Public identification with the BACB All BCaBA Supervisors must identify as their BCaBA's supervisor.
-Supervisor-client oversight Must have sufficient client-specific knowledge to inform the BCaBA's clinical direction (see the following Supervisor-Client Oversight section for more information).
-BACB audit responsibilities Maintain supervision documentation for 7 years and be prepared to submit it, even for former BCaBAs.
-1C3porisibilities In the event of an audit, give the BACB documentation of the supervision provided.
+Responsibilities documents ongoing supervision meetings with the BCaBA on the BCaBA Supervision Meeting Form maintains documentation of ongoing supervision in a way that demonstrates adherence to all of the requirements in this handbook and the Code ensures that their personal information and supervisory relationships are up to date in their BACB account BCBA certified or Qualifications a licensed or registered psychologist certified by the American Board of Professional Psychology in Behavioral and Cognitive Psychology who was tested in applied behavior analysis Relationships The supervisor may not be related to, subordinate to, employed by, or in a multiple Training Before providing any supervision, BCaBA Supervisors must have completed training based on the Supervisor Training Curriculum Outline (2.0) and uploaded it to their BACB account.
+Public identification with the BACB All BCaBA Supervisors must identify as their BCaBA's supervisor Supervisor-client oversight Must have sufficient client-specific knowledge to inform the BCaBA's clinical direction (see the following Supervisor-Client Oversight section for more information).
+BACB audit responsibilities Maintain supervision documentation for 7 years and be prepared to submit it, even for former BCaBAs. responsibilities • In the event of an audit, give the BACB documentation of the supervision provided.